 The URA procedures for tenant-occupied buyout properties are divided into two parts.
-The first part begins when a property owner completes a Beneficiary Intake Application for the SCOR Mitigation Voluntary Buyout Program for a tenant-occupied residential property.
+The first part begins when a property owner completes the Beneficiary Intake Application and returns the Landlord Acknowledgement Letter to SCOR staff for a tenant-occupied residential property.